-A consent fee is often offered to creditors agreeing to sign up to a lock-up agreement, and this has led to the court having to consider the question of whether creditors who have signed up to a lock-up agreement should be treated as a separate class from creditors who would ordinarily be in the same class but who have not signed up to the lock-up agreement, and wider issues as to the validity of such provisions.
-The general approach of the courts has been to analyse the existence of consent fees within the existing and established framework of analysis ... that it is not necessary to show that the company to be schemed has either its 'centre of main interests' (COMI) or an 'establishment' in England for the English courts to have scheme jurisdiction and the EIR rules do not apply to limit the scope of the English court's jurisdiction to sanction a scheme.

-which focuses upon the rights of the relevant stakeholders at the class constitution stage, leaving it for the court to consider any differing interests of the class members as part of its discretion to sanction the scheme when it considers more fluid aspects of fairness.
-In practice where consent payments are offered openly to all creditors affected by the proposed scheme it is unlikely that the courts will consider that the class compositions require adjustment.
-If the consent fee amounts are de minimus, when compared to the principal amounts of the sums undergoing restructuring, the risk of the scheme failing for lack of fairness at the sanction stage is not great.
-This area of the law (although in the slightly different context of an exit consent mechanism in respect of bond rather than bank debt) is expected to be considered and ruled upon by the Court of Appeal during the first half of 2013.
-Pending that higher court analysis there remains some uncertainty in this area.
-In view of the uncertainties, it is clear that lock-up agreements require careful negotiation and formulation.
+A consent fee is often offered to creditors agreeing to sign up to a lock-up agreement.
+This has led to the court having to consider the question of whether creditors who have signed up to a lock-up agreement should be treated as a separate class from creditors who would ordinarily be in the same class but who have not signed up to the lock-up agreement, and wider issues as to the validity of such provisions.
+Such payments are legal and valid if (i) the payments are openly disclosed to all creditors before the relevant vote takes place; (ii) the payments are payable on an equal basis to all creditors voting in favour of the proposed amendments and (iii) all creditors are free to vote.
+The general approach of the courts has been to analyse the existence of consent fees within the existing and established framework of analysis which focuses upon the rights of the relevant stakeholders at the class constitution stage, leaving it for the court to consider any differing interests of the class members as part of its discretion to sanction the scheme when it considers more fluid aspects of fairness.
+In practice, where consent payments are offered openly to all creditors affected by the proposed scheme, it is unlikely that the courts will consider that the class compositions require adjustment.
+If the consent fee amounts are de minimis, when compared to the principal amounts of the sums undergoing restructuring, the risk of the scheme failing for lack of fairness at the sanction stage is not great.